-- appointing trustees in line with the trust's Articles of Association; - where necessary, by special resolution, issuing direction to the trustees to take a specific action; - appointing the trust's auditors and receiving (but not signing) the trust's audited annual account; - conducting the business of the trust in accordance with company and charity law and adhering to the trust's funding agreement with the Secretary of State.
+- Appointing new members by special resolution or removing existing members other than, where there is one, the foundation/sponsor body and any members it has appointed. - appointing trustees in line with the trust's Articles of Association; - where necessary, by special resolution, issuing direction to the trustees to take a specific action; - appointing the trust's auditors and receiving (but not signing) the trust's audited annual account; - conducting the business of the trust in accordance with company and charity law and adhering to the trust's funding agreement with the Secretary of State.